kumahq/kuma/docs/cmd/kumactl/HELP.md

 Examples:

   # Generate a TLS certificate for use by an HTTPS server, i.e. by the Dataplane Token server
   kumactl generate tls-certificate --type=server

   # Generate a TLS certificate for use by a client of an HTTPS server, i.e. by the 'kumactl generate dataplane-token' command
   kumactl generate tls-certificate --type=client

 Flags:
-      --cert-file string                 path to a file with a generated TLS certificate (default "cert.pem") --control-plane-hostname strings   DNS name of the control plane -h, --help                             help for tls-certificate
+      --cert-file string      path to a file with a generated TLS certificate (default "cert.pem") --cp-hostname strings   DNS name of the control plane -h, --help                  help for tls-certificate
-      --key-file string                  path to a file with a generated key (default "key.pem") --type string                      type of the certificate: one of client|server
+      --key-file string       path to a file with a generated private key (default "key.pem") --type string           type of the certificate: one of client|server

 Global Flags:
       --config-file string   path to the configuration file to use